wcgordon1/TustinRecruiting/src/content/jobs/tr-enterprise-account-executive-anaheim-ente-ebvt68.md

 ---
 position: Enterprise Account Executive
 description: >-
-  ## Overview

-  Join our dynamic MarTech company as an Enterprise Account Executive at our on-site location in Anaheim, CA. This role offers the opportunity to drive growth in a vibrant market, collaborating with cutting-edge marketing technology platforms, analytics companies, and automation tools.
-You'll lead a team of 4-6 technicians, working standard business hours with regular travel to nearby major cities.
+  Overview Join our dynamic MarTech company as an Enterprise Account Executive at our onsite location in Anaheim, CA. This role offers the opportunity to drive growth in a vibrant market, collaborating with cuttingedge marketing technology platforms, analytics companies, and automation tools.
+You'll lead a team of 46 technicians, working standard business hours with regular travel to nearby major cities.
 This position is pivotal for expanding our reach and enhancing our technological offerings in the MarTech industry.

-  ## Key Responsibilities

-  - **Client Engagement**: Develop and maintain...
+Key Responsibilities  Client Engagement: Develop and maintain...
 location: 'Anaheim, CA'
 team: Software
 schedule: Standard Business Hours